Circle of fifths: Use

-In musical pieces from the Baroque music era and the Classical era of music and in Western popular music, traditional music and folk music, when pieces or songs modulate to a new key, these modulations are often associated with the circle of fifths.
+In music from the Baroque and Classical eras of music, and also in Western popular music, traditional music and folk music, modulations to a new key are often associated with the circle of fifths.

-In practice, compositions rarely make use of the entire circle of fifths.
-More commonly, composers make use of "the compositional idea of the 'cycle' of 5ths, when music moves consistently through a smaller or larger segment of the tonal structural resources which the circle abstractly represents."
-The usual practice is to derive the circle of fifths progression from the seven tones of the diatonic scale, rather from the full range of twelve tones present in the chromatic scale.
-In this diatonic version of the circle, one of the fifths is not a true fifth: it is a tritone (or a diminished fifth), e.g. between F and B in the "natural" diatonic scale (i.e. without sharps or flats).
-Here is how the circle of fifths derives, through permutation from the diatonic major scale:
+Compositions rarely make use of the entire circle of fifths.
+They more commonly make use of "the compositional idea of the 'cycle' of 5ths, when music moves consistently through a smaller or larger segment of the tonal structural resources which the circle abstractly represents."
+The usual practice is to derive the circle of fifths progression from the seven tones of the diatonic scale, rather than from twelve chromatic pitches.
+In this diatonic version of the circle, one of the intervals is not a perfect fifth but is instead a tritone (or a diminished fifth).
+In the key of C, with no sharps or flats, this occurs between F and B natural, resulting in the following sequence in C major:

-And from the (natural) minor scale:
+In the relative minor of A minor, the sequence is:

-The following is the basic sequence of chords that can be built over the major bass-line:
+These are the diatonic chords that can be built over this sequence in C major: